 Another limiting factor in the application of TIPS in patients with portal hypertension and hepatic tumor is that although it has greatly improved the survival rate of patients with HCC, it has resulted in complications in portal hypertension cases.
 Whether it can improve the symptoms and the overall survival rate of the patients remains unknown[20].
-After TIPS treatment, in the present study, the recurrence of VB and ascites was controlled, and the response to treatment was significantly greater compared with the group B. In the present study, the 1-, 2-, 3-, 4- and 5-year survival rates were significantly different between Groups A and B. The mean survival time was 43.7 mo in Group A and 31.8 mo in Group B. Median survival time was 50.0 mo in Group A and 33.0 mo in Group B. There was a significant difference between the two groups.
-The mRECIST criteria were applied to evaluate the HCC response, we found that the disease control rate was no difference between the two groups, but the mortality rate for VB in Group A was lower than in Group B, and the rates of hepatic tumor, hepatic failure, and multiorgan failure did not differ significantly between the two groups.
-It showed that there was no significant difference between the two groups in the response to interventional therapy for HCC, TIPS significantly improved the symptoms of portal hypertension and gave patients more opportunities and time for interventional treatment of liver cancer.
+After TIPS treatment, in the present study, the recurrence of VB and ascites was controlled, and the response to treatment was significantly greater compared with group B. In the present study, the 1-, 2-, 3-, 4-, and 5-year survival rates were significantly different between Groups A and B. The mean survival time was 43.7 mo in Group A and 31.8 mo in Group B. Median survival time was 50.0 mo in Group A and 33.0 mo in Group B. There was a significant difference between the two groups.
+The Response Evaluation Criteria in Solid Tumors criteria were applied to evaluate the HCC response, and we found that the disease control rate was no different between the two groups.
+However, the mortality rate for VB in Group A was lower than in Group B, and the rates of hepatic tumor, hepatic failure, and multiorgan failure did not differ significantly between the two groups.
+It showed that there was no significant difference between the two groups in the response to interventional therapy for HCC, and TIPS significantly improved the symptoms of portal hypertension and gave patients more opportunities and time for interventional treatment of liver cancer.

 This showed that cirrhosis is a major threat in patients with primary liver cancer complicated with portal hypertension.
 In cases of emergency during long-term cancer treatment, stopping bleeding to extend life should be prioritized when there is a conflict between treatments.
 Therefore, in this study, TIPS treatment was conducted first, followed by treatment of liver cancer, in order not to lose the opportunity for implementing TIPS.